 Q) My municipality will be joining the GIC and I or my covered spouse are Medicare eligible, but not enrolled.
 What do I need to do?

 A) As of 2011, the state requires all eligible municipal retirees and survivors to enroll in Medicare.
 You and/or your covered spouse who is eligible for Medicare Part A for free must enroll in Medicare Part A and Part B during the federal government’s open enrollment period of January 1 through March 31 of each year if you, the insured are retired.
 If your municipality is joining the GIC in July, enroll in Medicare during the preceding winter federal enrollment period and then enroll in a GIC Medicare Plan during open enrollment.
 (If you or your covered spouse is under age 65, refer to the combination coverage section for the Medicare/Non-Medicare coverage combination options.)
-If your municipality joins the GIC at another time during the year, and you missed the federal government open enrollment period, you will enroll in a GIC non-Medicare plan during the special open enrollment period, enroll in Medicare Part A and Part B in the winter, and then enroll in a GIC Medicare Plan during the GIC’s spring annual enrollment period.
+If your municipality joins the GIC during the fall, and you missed the federal government open enrollment period, you will enroll in a GIC non-Medicare plan during the special open enrollment period, enroll in Medicare Part A and Part B during Social Security's general Enrollment, and then enroll in a GIC Medicare Plan during the GIC’s spring annual enrollment period.
 Any federal Medicare late enrollment fees will be paid by your municipality providing you enroll during the required timeframe.